JuliaActors/Actors.jl/docs/src/intro.md

 ```
 # Getting Started with Actors

-You may have heard about the Actor Model, but here we present actors as practical things, which you can `spawn`, `send` messages to, `receive` or `request` messages from, `call`, `cast` to them, `query` and `update!` them.
+You may have heard about the Actor Model, but at first we present actors as practical things, which you can `spawn`, `send` messages to, `receive` or `request` messages from, `call`, `cast` to them, `query` and `update!` them.
 Please follow along in your Julia REPL and don't hesitate to try things out.

 ## Creation: `spawn`